aprilr4/tutorials/src/sorting-filtering/index.md

 console.log(nums); // [1, 10, 2, 21] ...whoops!
 ```

 If your array contains anything besides strings, then you must give the `.sort()` method some help.
 You need to tell it how to compare pairs of elements against each other.
-Given that, then the sorting algorithm can do the rest.
+Given that, the sorting algorithm can do the rest.

 The way you do this is to pass a compare function to the `.sort()` method.
 This is similar to how you passed an event listener function to the `.addEventListener()` method of a DOM element.
 The sort algorithm will call your compare function multiple times, passing two elements at a time.